 Or: What makes a good coolant?

-There’s three ways to assess how well a coolant performs.
+There are three ways to assess how well a coolant performs.

 - Actual performance on an engine.
 You measure temperature at various points — the cylinder heads, block, or others.